 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.00% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Danville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Danville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Danville’s overall crime rate is lower than average for the country.

-Danville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Danville does not have a public transit system used by locals to get to and from work.

 The citizens of Danville are very well educated compared to the average community in the nation: 38.09% of adults in Danville have a bachelor's degree or even advanced degree.